chaoss/wg-risk/README.md

 This CHAOSS working group is using the general [CHAOSS mailing list](https://lists.linuxfoundation.org/mailman/listinfo/chaoss).

 ## Join our Weekly Calls
 The Risk Working Group meets every other Monday from 11-12 Pacific Time.
 All are welcome.
+Our next meeting is April 20, at 9am CDT.
+We will also meet on April 27, at 9am CDT to get back in our cycle.
+April 13 was cancelled due to the holiday.

 The videoconference URL is https://unomaha.zoom.us/j/720431288.